Recognizing the company’s support for employees who serve

 “The thousands of military men, women and families who serve as part of our team every day bring skills and experience that make us better,” said Andrea Smith, Global Head of Human Resources.
 “We are committed to providing broad-based resources and programs to assist them and their families, and attract more veterans and service members to join our team.”

 Bank of America’s support of our military employees is part of the company’s overall commitment to supporting the military.
-Through the Military Affairs Advisory Group (MAAG), there is a focus on reintegrating service members in the civilian workforce through education, wellness, employment and housing.
+Through Military Affairs, there is a focus on reintegrating service members in the civilian workforce through education, wellness, employment and housing.

 “This recognition is a demonstration of the incredible progress our teams have made over the last few years to build on our company’s long-standing support for the U.S. military,” said Jeff Cathey, Military Affairs executive.“Through these efforts we provide tremendous support for our military teammates, community members, customers and clients.”